Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for help.
 If you’re still having problems, call us at 1-866-781-0111 for support.

 Your AC usually has a shut-down device around its outdoor unit.
 This device is commonly in a metal box hung on your home.
-If your unit has recently been repaired, the lever may have accidentally been put in the “off” position.
+If your unit has recently been repaired, the lever may have accidentally been turned off.

 Overflowing Condensate Drain Pan